 How does a medical specialist keep up his/her performance in the complex environment of a clinic, the operating room, the specialty group, the hospital and the healthcare system?
 This question is posed not only by the medical profession itself, but also by society.
 With the help of the INCEPT measurement-and-improvement system it is possible to assess how individual medical specialists perform, according to their peers, co-workers, and residents.
 Receiving feedback can be motivating and supporting for further professional development as a medical specialist.

+The Perito Professional Performance platform supports the user friendly web-based data collection.
 Assessment of medical specialists’ professional performance is done by the use of questionnaires.
 Respondents from various disciplines and positions fill out the same questionnaire to rate the specialist on several performance domains.
-The medical specialist himself also self-evaluates.
-The questionnaires used for the INCEPT system have been developed by the Amsterdam University Medical Center.
-The development was based on literature research, combining other (parts of) validated questionnaires.
-The quality of the questionnaire has been examined as part of ongoing research, which resulted in the following publication: “Validation of the INCEPT: a multisource feedback tool for capturing different perspectives on physicians’ professional performance.
-The development and implementation of the INCEPT system is a part of a PhD dissertation.
+The medical specialist also self-evaluates.
+The questionnaires used for the INCEPT system have been developed by the research group Professional Performance & Compassionate Care, Amsterdam University Medical Centers.
+The development was based on literature research, previously validated performance constructs, and experience and insights of the researchers.
+The self-assessment questionnaire includes reflective questions using the 3 pillars of physicians’ professional performance as introduced by Prof. Kiki Lombarts.

 The quality of the questionnaire has been investigated; the results are published by Mirja van der Meulen, PhD et al. and can be found here: “Validation of the INCEPT: a multisource feedback tool for capturing different perspectives on physicians’ professional performance. .